Instructors - Frequently Asked Questions

 Will you visit my class and talk about the Writing Center?

-We always appreciate the opportunity to come to your class at the beginning of the semester to introduce ourselves and talk about our services with your students.
+We'd be happy to visit!
+We always appreciate the opportunity to come to your class to introduce ourselves and talk about our services with your students.
 New students in particular may be encouraged to use our services when welcomed by peers.
-Please contact the Director, Kim Moreland, to arrange a visit.
+Please contact the Director, Dr. Mary Lutze, to arrange a visit.

 Will you do a workshop for my class?